5 recommended OTC drugs

 Common causes

-Xerosis (dry skin), atopic dermatitis, contact dermatitis, urticaria, scabies, fungal infections (mycoses), drug reactions, cholestatic diseases, chronic kidney failure, lymphomas, diabetes.
+Xerosis (dry skin), atopic dermatitis, contact dermatitis, urticaria, scabies, fungi (mycoses), drug reactions, cholestatic diseases, chronic kidney failure, lymphomas, diabetes.

 OTC treatment